atomvm/AtomVM/doc/src/getting-started-guide.md

 AtomVM applications can be written in Erlang or Elixir, or a combination of both.
 The AtomVM community has provided tooling for both platforms, making deployment of AtomVM applications as seamless as possible.

-For information about how to flash your application to your ESP32, see the [AtomVM Tooling](./atomvm-tooling.md) chapter.
+For information about how to flash your application to your ESP32, see the [AtomVM Tooling](./atomvm-tooling.md#esp32) chapter.

 ## Getting Started on the STM32 platform

 AtomVM can run on a wide variety of STM32 chip-sets available from [STMicroelectronics](https://www.st.com).
 The support is not nearly as mature as for the ESP32 platform, but work is ongoing, and pull requests are always welcome.
 At this time AtomVM will work on any board with a minimum of around 128KB ram and 512KB (1M recommended) flash.
 Simple applications and tests have been successfully run on a stm32f411ceu6 (A.K.A.
 Black Pill V2).
 These minimum requirements may need to be raised as platform support matures.

-### Requirements
+### STM32 Requirements

 Deployment of AtomVM on the STM32 platform requires the following components:

-* A computer running MacOS or Linux (Windows support is not currently supported);
+* A computer running MacOS or Linux (Windows is not currently supported);
-* An STM32 module with a USB/UART connector (typically part of an STM32 development board);
+* An stm32 board and a USB/UART connector (these are built into some boards such as the Nucleo product line) and a minimum of 512k (1M recommended) of flash and a recommended minimum of 100k RAM;
 * A USB cable capable of connecting the STM32 module or board to your development machine (laptop or PC);
-* [st-flash](https://github.com/texane/stlink), to flash both AtomVM and your packed AVM applications.
-Make sure to follow its [installation procedure](https://github.com/texane/stlink#installation) before proceeding further.
+* `st-flash` via [stlink](https://github.com/stlink-org/stlink), to flash both AtomVM and your packed AVM applications.
+Make sure to follow its [installation procedure](https://github.com/stlink-org/stlink#installation) before proceeding further.
-* To use jtag for flashing and console output debugging, you will need a [st-link v2](https://www.st.com/en/development-tools/st-link-v2.html) or [st-link v3](https://www.st.com/en/development-tools/stlink-v3set.html) device (typically already included on Nucleo and Discovery boards).
+* A [st-link v2](https://www.st.com/en/development-tools/st-link-v2.html) or [st-link v3](https://www.st.com/en/development-tools/stlink-v3set.html) device (typically already included on Nucleo and Discovery boards), is needed for flashing and optional jtag debugging.
 * A serial console program, such as `minicom` or `screen`, so that you can view console output from your AtomVM application.
 * (recommended) For Erlang programs, [`rebar3`](https://rebar3.org);
 * (recommended) For Elixir programs, [`mix`](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html), which ships with the Elixir runtime;

-### Deploying the AtomVM virtual machine
+### Deploying the STM32 AtomVM virtual machine

 The following methods can be used to deploy the AtomVM virtual machine to an STM32 device: